MouadZIANI/millions-backend-challenge/README.md

 - Then run ``` php artisan serve ```

 Nb: In this project I used redis to store the queued notifications, so you have to configure it locally then run this command ``php artisan queue:work`` to run dispatched notifications.

+## Testing
+In this file [doc/postman_collection.json](doc/postman_collection.json) you will find the postman collection that you can import into your local postman app and test the api.